top of page

 South Orange is one of "The Oranges" (The City of Orange Township, the City of East Orange, the Township of West Orange, and the Township of South Orange).

 After the Civil War, demand for suburban living, especially among the affluent, exploded.
 The Morris and Essex Railroad, constructed in 1839, allowed New York and Newark residents to visit the lush and mountainous area around South Orange during the summer months.
-Then, when industrialization brought new factories and the immigrant laborers to work them to the heart of those cities, the same wealthy visitors decided to make permanent homes in the Oranges.
+Then, when industrialization brought new factories and the immigrant laborers to work them in the heart of those cities, the same wealthy visitors decided to make permanent homes in the Oranges.

 So many people had moved into the area by 1869 that South Orange needed to become its own municipality.
 Local residents appealed to the State Legislature in Trenton, and on March 25, 1869, an "Act to Incorporate the Village of South Orange in the County Of Essex" was made law.